March

 Willpower stems from a bias.
 It’s an unconscious tendency to overestimate our capability to accomplish any task.

-For me, it led to an inability to see that I didn’t have a product-market fit with my first until I had invested a large portion of my capital, time and energy into something that wasn’t viable.
+For me, it led to an inability to see that I didn’t have a product-market fit with my first business until I had invested a large portion of my capital, time and energy into something that wasn’t viable.
 I refused to believe it and continued to push forward.

 My second mistake was the sunk cost fallacy.
 I figured that because I’d invested a large amount of my time, money and energy?
 I wouldn’t take “no” for an answer.
 If I just tried harder?
 I’d succeed.